 The Performance Development Programme (PDP) consists of five themed sessions and one weekend residential across the academic year.
 These sessions cover topics such as repertoire development and band/ensemble playing, and will be relevant to your genre or style of music.
 Added to this will be a series of opportunities to perform in public.
 PDP also offers a bespoke mentoring and tutoring package to each student.

 Students on the Core programme are offered two four-day residentials per year.
 Residentials take place during school half terms and holidays.
 They are an opportunity for students to participate in focused learning, looking at specific areas of musical or compositional development – ranging from performance and practice to how to manage yourself in the music business.
 Core programme residentials also often centre on an artistic theme such as jazz, Shakespeare, film music, celebration, dance and much more.

 Composer students are offered three residentials per year.
-The first two are led by SWMS and take place over 3 – 4 days during school half terms and holidays.
+The first two are led by SWMS and take place over 3 – 4 days during school half terms and holidays, one in collaboration with the Core students.
 The last residential of the year is run by Sound and Music – a charity for new music who run a summer school for budding young composers each year.
 This residential is seven days long and takes place in the summer holidays.

 Further information on all of South West Music School’s programmes can be found here.